Decision Tree vs Random Forest | Which Is Right for You?

 f1 score random forest

-Here, we can clearly see that the random forest model performed much better than the decision tree in the out-of-sample evaluation.
+Here, we can see that the random forest model performed much better than the decision tree in the out-of-sample evaluation.
 Let’s discuss the reasons behind this in the next section.

 Why Did Our Random Forest Model Outperform the Decision Tree?

-feature importance comparison | random forest vs decision tree
+feature importance comparison

 How to Choose Between Decision Tree & Random Forest?

-So what is the final verdict in the Random Forest vs Decision Tree debate?
+So, what is the final verdict in the Random Forest vs Decision Tree debate?
 How do we decide which one is better and which one to choose?

 Conclusion